eli8527/ci22/content/projects.md

 A1: Semantics are everything
 Create an HTML page featuring a collection of text.
 You are only allowed to use HTML tags to accomplish your layout.
 And you must use at least 6 different tags.
 Document what each tag does and why you selected that collection.

+By beginning of next class, upload this page to GitHub Pages.
+Your README.md should document what each tag does and why you selected that collection.

+---
+The assignments below are subject to adjustment.

 A2: Garden
 Using CSS and HTML, create your own digital garden.
 Using pseudo selectors, elements should do something when interacted with.